-- b) Call Center personnel enter information into the SF VCL Medoraforce, documenting the caller information and the perceived crisis.
-These users have read/write access to SF VCL Medoraforce.
-Call Center personnel receive access to SF VCL Medoraforce through a written request to their call center administrative officer who approves the request and forwards it to Clinical Application Coordinator (CAC).
-The CAC then creates the account with the appropriate permissions. - c) Suicide Prevention Coordinators (SPC) at local VA facilities can access the information entered into SF VCL Medoraforce by the Call Center personnel in order to review the information before contacting the caller for local support.
+c) Suicide Prevention Coordinators (SPC) at local VA facilities can access the information entered into VCL by the Call Center personnel in order to review the information before contacting the caller for local support.
 SPC receive access through a written request from their supervisor to the Clinical Application Coordinator.
-The CAC then creates the account with the appropriate permissions.
+The CAC then creates the account with the appropriate permission